moscajs/aedes-cli/README.md

-  --credentials <file>             the file containing the credentials (default: "./credentials.json") --authorize-publish <pattern>    the pattern for publishing to topics for the added user --authorize-subscribe <pattern>  the pattern for subscribing to topics for the added user --key <file>                     the server's private key --cert <file>                    the certificate issued to the server --reject-unauthorized            reject clients using self signed certificates (default: true)
+  --credentials <file>             the file containing the credentials (default: "./credentials.json") --authorize-publish <pattern>    the pattern for publishing to topics for the added user --authorize-subscribe <pattern>  the pattern for subscribing to topics for the added user --concurrency <n>                broker maximum number of concurrent messages delivered by mqemitter --queueLimit <n>                 broker maximum number of queued messages before client session is established --maxClientsIdLength <n>         broker option to override MQTT 3.1.0 clients Id length limit --heartbeatInterval <n>          interval in millisconds at which broker beats its health signal in $SYS/<broker.id>/heartbeat
+  --connectTimeout <n>             maximum waiting time in milliseconds waiting for a CONNECT packet.
+  --key <file>                     the server's private key --cert <file>                    the certificate issued to the server --reject-unauthorized            reject clients using self signed certificates (default: true)